Sweden and the euro: Höganäs

 The town of Höganäs claimed to have adopted the euro for shops on 1 January 2009.
 From that date, all residents can use either kronor or euro in restaurants and shops, as well as in payments of rent and bills.
 Dual pricing is used at many places and ATMs dispense either currency without additional charge (the latter is law all over Sweden).
 Around 60 percent of stores in the town are reported to have signed up to the scheme and local banks have developed guidelines to accept euro deposits.
 This decision was approved and agreed by the municipality of Höganäs.
 Höganäs has developed a special euro logo for the city.
 It is not a law in Höganäs, just a recommendation.
 This has been a rather successful PR coup, with good coverage in newspapers, and it has been mentioned also in foreign newspapers.

 Helsingborg, Landskrona and Malmö

 Some shops accept euros, and price tags in euros exist in some tourist oriented shops, as in more cities in Sweden.
-Acceptance of and price tags in Danish kroner are probably more common.
-Euro (and Danish krone) are typically accepted at 24-hour open petrol stations, international fast food chains and at hotels.
+Euro are typically accepted at 24-hour open petrol stations, international fast food chains and at hotels.